dmbarbour/glas/docs/GlasNotebooks.md

 # Interactive Development

-Extending a read-eval-print loop (REPL) session to support graphical inputs and outputs, live coding, and fancy comments essentially results in a [notebook interface](https://en.wikipedia.org/wiki/Notebook_interface).
-If a live coding notebook is purely functional, no effects, then it's essentially a spreadsheet.
-But if the notebook or spreadsheet defines a transactional 'step' method that we run in a background loop, it can also serve as a [glas application](GlasApps.md).
+Extending a read-eval-print loop (REPL) to support graphical inputs and outputs, live coding, and fancy comments essentially results in a [notebook interface](https://en.wikipedia.org/wiki/Notebook_interface).
+In my vision for glas systems, this interactive development experience should be the default.
+Even when applications present a conventional front-end, users should be able to peek under the hood to understand system behavior, and potentially modify code and behavior.

-I want this REPL-like development experience to be the default in glas systems.
-I believe notebooks also provide a good basis for applications in general.
-Especially if we can easily specify a skin, a primary view and interaction surface for end-users.
+Ideally, notebooks are modular, and every glas module is also a notebooks.
+The syntax for 'import' might select between including pages or linking to them.
+In context of user-defined front-end syntax, we compose notebooks based on a common intermediate representation: the `g:(ns:Namespace, Metadata)` program value.
+The namespace includes compiler-provided hooks for rendering a projectional editor, while metadata indicates which hooks are implemented and other hints for compile-time integration.

+This has some implications.
+For example, it's preferable that every module successfully compiles.
+If a module is full of syntax errors, we still compile to a projectional editor that renders these errors and includes recommendations, and we can still run parts of the application that don't directly reference definitions from this module.

+  automatically integrate indices or tables of contents into a composite index or table.

+ The program namespace should include hooks to support a projectional editor, table of contents, and other useful features.
+The metadata should include hints for default composition of modular notebooks upon 'import'.
+Ideally, this is arranged such that developers can still provide a conventional user interface, control how the notebook view is integrated, and the notebook view is subject to dead-code elimination if ignored.

+A notebook view that mixes source and rendered output also provides an effective front-end for many applications.
+But even where we provide a front-end or skin for regular end-users, we could let users access the notebook view to peek and poke under the hood.

 Conventionally, a spreadsheet or REPL session is a file that we load into a suitable application.
 This application will interpret and render the file, and may edit the file based on user action.
-Unfortunately, this is awkward in context of user-defined syntax, live coding, and composition.
+However, this is awkward in context of user-defined syntax, live coding, and composition.
+A viable alternative solution is to compile both spreadsheets and REPL sessions into objects with a shared, composable interface such as 'http' or 'gui', perhaps 'step'.
+By capturing the abstract source file, this interface may also support live coding.

-A viable solution is to compile spreadsheets and REPL sessions into a more generic and composable object type.
-This object would provide 'http' or 'gui' interfaces for rendering and user input.
-With access to the filesystem, the object could update the spreadsheet or session file based on user action.
-A REPL session isn't necessarily a pure function - it might start some background threads, which we might represent with a 'step' method.
-Essentially, a spreadsheet or REPL session can be compiled into an applications, then we compose applications based on their interfaces.

-Although not all syntaxes are suitable for an interactive development view that mixes sources and live outputs, most can at least support projectional editing.
-In theory, *every* user-defined language in glas systems could automatically define an 'http' and 'gui' view oriented around live coding of the source code.
-And these projectional editors could optionally be covered with a skin or composed into a larger notebook.

-Ideally, we can separate applications from their development environment.
-Our compiler should capture source code at compile-time.
-With this, we can render a read-only view of a notebook even detached from original filesystem.
-Also, our compiler should avoid entangling things, such that the notebook view and integrated development environment is easily erased via dead-code elimination.
-This would let us use notebooks as conventional modules, extracting only a few definitions we need.
+Spreadsheets, REPL sessions, and notebooks are explicitly designed for interactive development, i.e. rendering a mixed view of editable source and reactive outputs.
+Unfortunately, not every useful syntax will share this property.
+However, we can at least implement an integrated live code editor with syntax highlighting.
+Even a minimal interface can be composed as a page or chapter into a larger notebook.
+Thus, in glas systems, I propose that every user-defined syntax compiler provides these features.
+That said, perhaps we can develop a more efficiently composable interface than 'http' and 'gui' in this role.

+It should be possible to compile or run notebook applications in detached mode with a read-only view of the notebook, or drop the notebook view where the overhead is too much.
+This could involve compilation modes or overrides and dead code elimination.

 ## Composition

 It is feasible to compose interactive development sessions or notebooks in various ways in accordance with the metaphor: we could continue a prior session, include pages or link chapters into a notebook, or merely import some definitions.
 Ideally, we'd also automatically build a table of contents and some useful indices.

-To support concise composition, we should extend our program values with a little metadata, e.g. `g:(ns:ProgramNamespace, app:(http, step, toc))` to let the compilers easily identify which resources are available for composition.
-The 'app' metadata wouldn't be necessary for 'import' (which pushes most integration effort to the user) but may be needed for 'include'.
+To support concise composition, we should extend our program values with a little metadata, e.g. `g:(ns:ProgramNamespace, app:(http, step, index))` to let the compilers easily identify which resources are available for composition.
+This would be used when including or linking conent to automatically compose things.

 ## Indices

-It is feasible to automatically index a large notebook or REPL session, whether it's presented as multiple 'web pages' or a single page with anchors.
-But extracting and composing indices from HTTP responses is awkward and expensive, e.g. numbering and indentation is contextual.
-So, it might be useful to introduce conventions for intermediate methods like 'toc' as a composable value for building a table of contents.

-A reverse lookup index, e.g. find all mentions of 'foo', is also feasible with adequate compiler support.
-Though, working with stateful outputs may require careful attention, and we'll need an efficient way to compose indices.
-We could perhaps define 'rlu'
+For larger notebooks and REPL sessions, it is convenient to automatically index the content.
+Useful indices include both tables of contents and reverse lookups for keywords or topics.
+Efficient indexing benefits from composing a structured intermediate representation.
+Thus, we may introduce a separate, efficiently composable 'index' view within the application.
+This view might be parameterized by filters, level of detail, and language localization.

 ## Skin

-It is possible for developers to manually override http and gui.
-However, unless we intend to fully replace the notebook view, it will be difficult to ensure consistent access to the underlying notebook view across applications.

-An alternative is let application developers describe a skin for an application with a little built-in syntax, then the compiler integrates the skin into the definitions of http and gui, where it serves as the initial landing page or interaction surface.
-For normal end users, the skin might be their entire application.
-However, a compiler could provide consistent mechanisms for programmers to peek and poke under the hood.

-Of course, if we aren't careful we might still introduce inconsistencies between user-defined languages.
-This could be mitigated by most languages sharing code for the final integration step.
+With a little syntactic support, developers can override compiler provided 'http' and 'gui' definitions.
+However, manual overrides hinder consistent integration with a notebook view.
+An alternative is to describe the regular end-user's view then let a compiler automatically integrate this into the notebook view.
+The compiler might provide the end-user view as a landing page, provide a consistent mechanism to peek at the notebook view under the hood, and perhaps present the end-user view as a window or panel even in the notebook view.

+## Extension to AR or VR

+The notebook metaphor is useful for literate programming or a graphical, live coded REPL.
+However, I have also imagined interactive environments that users are immersed within, something feasible only with augmented reality (AR) or virtual reality (VR) devices.
+In my vision, users would integrate curated content from companies and communities, applying personalized extensions and overrides.
+Some user edits may propagate back to the community via DVCS or RPC.

+VR should be easier.
+AR especially has extra challenges for indexing, level-of-detail, and security.
+We must index on stable visual fingerprints and locations.
+AFAIK, it is basically impossible to integrate community content into AR without giving away information about your location and view.
+At best, we could develop private spaces - e.g. within one's home, you only add personalized content and widgets, though the widgets themselves may be portals to a community.

+## Alternatives?

+Instead of directly defining 'http', 'gui', etc. a compiler may define

+ integrating the notebook with the application's user interface, an application could present hooks for a notebook view then users could route `http` and `gui` to the compiler-provided integration based on some conventions

+ standard way, e.g. und

+Can we separate primary compilation from introduction of the projectional editor?
+This seems feasible in theory.
+We would include 'hooks' in the compiled application to support any application-specific features of the projection, then the language module could provide a standard 'patch' for the projection.

+OTOH, this complicates integration with imported dependencies.

+Might be best to revisit this after I have something working in practice.